thachp/use-cqrs/README.md

      - A component must use either the useCommand() or useQuery hook but never both hooks.
      - A component may use multiple useEvent() but keep the count minimal.

-3. For more frontend developers to consider CQRS patterns and domain design principles, frontend applications achieve higher maintainability and simplicity when CQRS is used.
+3. For more frontend developers to consider CQRS patterns and domain design principles, frontend applications achieve higher marks for maintainability and simplicity when CQRS is used.

 ### Installing